basecamp/kamal-site/docs/upgrading/proxy-changes.md

 # Proxy changes

-Kamal uses a proxy for gapless deployments.

-In Kamal 1, we used [Traefik](https://traefik.io/traefik), but for version 2, we are using a [kamal-proxy](https://github.com/basecamp/kamal-proxy).
+In Kamal 1, we used [Traefik](https://traefik.io/traefik) to enable gapless deployments.

-It is a custom proxy called built specifically for Kamal.
+For version 2, we are using [kamal-proxy](https://github.com/basecamp/kamal-proxy), a custom proxy called built specifically for Kamal.

 ## [Why we are dropping Traefik](#dropping-traefik)